ycm-core/YouCompleteMe/README.md

 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.

-FreeBSD 11.x comes with clang compiler but not the libraries needed to install.
+For FreeBSD 11.x, the requirements are clang, LLVM, boost and cmake :

-    pkg install llvm38 boost-all clang38
+    pkg install llvm38 boost-all clang38 cmake
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/llvm38/lib/

 Install YouCompleteMe with [Vundle][].